jeffersonfparil/poolgen/README.md

 ### impute

-Impute allele frequencies set to missing accoriding to another minimum depth parameter, i.e. `--min-depth-set-to-missing`.
+Impute allele frequencies set to missing according to another minimum depth parameter, i.e. `--min-depth-set-to-missing`.
 Two imputation algorithms are currently available (a third one is in the works):

 1. computationally efficient mean value imputation, and
 2. adaptive linkage disequilibrium-based k-nearest neighbour imputation (an extension of [LD-kNNi](https://doi.org/10.1534/g3.115.021667)).